A Second Source of Income, Without Giving Up the First!

 The ultimate step in evolution is a world-class alpaca fiber industry centered here in the United States.
 It is estimated that this will likely require several hundred thousand alpacas.
-As of June, 2014, there are 232,933 alpacas registered in the U.S. The focus on fiber has increased considerably in the last few years, with more breeders getting their fiber into production.
-The Alpaca Blanket Project is only one example: breeders pooling their fiber and well known Pendleton producing first class blankets and scarves.
+Currently, there are 192,871 alpacas registered in the U.S. The focus on fiber has increased considerably in the last few years, with more breeders getting their fiber into production.

 Alpacas At Lone Ranch Renate & Richard Gyuro (541) 821-8071